Scope of this Policy

 We must respond to the request to correct the information within a reasonable period and we will not charge a fee for the making of the request, correcting the personal information or for associating the statement with the personal information.

-Gardior is prohibited from using or disclosing personal information for the purposes of direct marketing.
+Gardior does not typically use or disclose personal information for the purposes of direct marketing.

-However, we are allowed to use or disclose personal information for direct marketing where the person providing the information:
+Were Gardior to use or disclose personal information for direct marketing, we would only do so where the person providing the information:

 - has given their consent;